4dn-dcic/fish_omics_format/docs/source/bio.rst

 Data Columns
 ------------

-Each row corresponds to data associated with an individual Localization event.
+Each row corresponds to data associated with an individual Spot or Trace.

-The first column of this table is always Loc_ID.
-The second column has to mandatorily be Spot_ID.
+The first columns are always: Spot_ID, X, Y, Z coordinates, RNA_name, Gene_ID(, Transcript_ID).
-The content and order of all other columns is at user's discretion.
+The order of the other columns is at user's discretion.
 The order of the rows is at user's discretion.

 .. list-table::